OLKAVS: An Open Large-Scale Korean Audio-Visual Speech Dataset: Experiments

+We employed the conformer sequence-to-sequence (CM-Seq2seq) architecture \cite{ma2021end} for the audio-visual model (AV-model), using 8-head attention and 256 feature dimensions for the 12-layered conformer encoder and 6-layered transformer decoder.
+For visual processing, we utilized a pre-trained front-end from \cite{afouras2018deep} trained on several English lip reading datasets \cite{chung2016lip,chung2017profile,afouras2018deep} and froze them during training.

+During training, we introduced additional noise from DEMAND \cite{thiemann2013demand} and NOISEX-92 \cite{varga1993assessment} to simulate more challenging environments than those encountered in our recordings, including scenarios with superimposed noise.
+They varied six different input signal-to-noise ratios (SNRs): $-$5 dB, 0 dB, 5 dB, 10 dB, 15 dB, and 20 dB.
+We used the Adam optimizer \cite{kingma15adam} with a 0.0001 learning rate and the Noam learning rate scheduler \cite{vaswani2017transformer}.
+Furthermore, for the audio-only (A-model) and visual-only (V-model) baselines, we simply removed the corresponding encoder and the fusion module, following \cite{ma2021end}.

-For the noise robustness experiments (\Cref{fig:exp1}), we varied the noise levels explicitly by mixing the validation data with babble noise from NOISEX-92 \cite{varga1993assessment}.
-To make the signal-to-noise ratio (SNR) consistent across different audio samples, we used the subset of the validation data with no noise to be mixed with the babble noise.
-The performance was measured in terms of character error rate (CER), word error rate (WER), and space-normalized word error rate (sWER) \cite{bang2020ksponspeech}.
+For the baseline evaluation (\Cref{table:baseline}), we evaluated all three models, A-model, V-model, and AV-model, on the publicly available validation set containing various noises, as mentioned in \Cref{subsec:recording}.
+To evaluate the noise robustness of the models, we varied the noise levels explicitly by mixing the noise-free validation subset with babble noise from NOISEX-92 \cite{varga1993assessment}.
+The performance was measured in terms of character error rate (CER), word error rate (WER), and space-normalized word error rate (sWER) \cite{bang2020ksponspeech}, which were computed for both Korean characters and words.